Americans and Brits go their own way on so many topics. But on the London legal scene, are US firms really so different?

-Covington offers just five seat options to trainees.
+Covington offers seven seat options to trainees.
 Doesn't this limit the experience?
 “One of the beauties of working in our corporate department is that the work tends to be quite generalist: I dealt with public and private company matters, capital markets work, M&A deals and commercial contracts.”
 So smaller teams means you’re less pigeon-holed than trainees on bigger teams.
 We heard similar stories from the litigators: “The department doesn't just handle one type of dispute.
 I've been a trainee for four months and I've already been involved in a huge variety of things.”
 Our source had worked on a dispute for an international media company, drafted civil procedure documents for a tech company, been involved in an anti-corruption and compliance probe and attended a symposium exploring current trends in investor-state arbitration.
 The symposium had been jointly organised by the International Centre for Settlement of Investment Disputes and the School of International Arbitration at Queen Mary University of London.

 Empire state of mind